jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-25.md

-+++
+---
-title= "The Arabs"
+title: "The Arabs"
-description= "Places that succumb to the Arabs are quickly ruined" image= "/covers/muq.jpg" date= 2020-01-22 linkb= "/research/ibn-khaldun/muqaddimah/chapter-2/part-22" linkbtext= "Part 22" linkf= "/research/ibn-khaldun/muqaddimah/chapter-2/part-27" linkftext= "Part 27" heading= "Part 25"
+description: "Places that succumb to the Arabs are quickly ruined"
-+++
+image: "/covers/muq.jpg"
+icon: "/icons/ibn.jpg"
+heading: "Part 25"
+date: 2020-01-06
+---

 ## 25. Places that succumb to the Arabs are quickly ruined